Are We ‘Once Saved Always Saved’?

 Make sure no one deceives you; the one who practices righteousness is righteous, just as He is righteous; the one who practices sin is of the devil (1 John 3:7,8).

 The fact many who believe ‘once saved always saved’ are holy and righteous people does negate these concerns.
 This is the fruit the Holy Spirit who dwells in them.
 However I suggest there will be a conflict between what the Holy Spirit says and what the mind believes.

 It may be argued that those who have truly believed but backslide will be disciplined by God so they will learn to persevere.
+It may also be argued those who fall away or apostatise were never Christians in the first place.
+That may be true but then how can anyone have assurance?
 How do we know if we have ‘truly believed’?
-True belief and salvation will be shown by the fruit of the Spirit in our life, fruit which remains (John 15:16).
+True belief and salvation will be shown by the fruit of the Spirit in our life: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control – fruit which remains (Galatians 5:22-23 and John 15:16).
 God’s discipline does not guarantee we will persevere, but only as we humble ourselves, submit to Him and produce the fruit of righteousness (Hebrews 12:5-11).
 Through God’s discipline the life of Christ is formed in us.